LBGC-CFB/SPiP/README.md

 ```

 ### Install Samtools<a id="3"></a>
-In the main to optimize the run of SPiP you can also install samtools.
 SPiP will use samtools to get the DNA sequences.

 ```shell
 cd /path/to/SPiP/